Toronto Transit Commission: Communications

 The TTC uses three primary voice and data communication systems.
 The first is the system used by Operations, Security and Maintenance.
-This system operates on five UHF conventional frequencies.
-Channels 1, 3, 4 and 5 are used for day-to-day operations, while Channel 2 is reserved for the Wheel-Trans service.
+This system operates on five ultra high frequency (UHF) conventional frequencies.
+Channels 1, 3, 4 and 5 are used for day-to-day operations, while channel 2 is reserved for the Wheel-Trans service.

 The second system, the Communications and Information System (CIS), is used by buses and streetcars, and employs transmission facilities throughout the city.
 Conceived in the late 1970s and fully implemented in 1991, it consists of a computer unit on board each bus and streetcar, called the Transit Radio Unified Microprocessor (TRUMP).
 This is attached to a transponder receiver, which allows CIS operators to track the location of the vehicle using a computational system known as dead reckoning.
 The TRUMP unit also allows vehicle and CIS operators to send and receive text messages for such things as short turns and route adjustments.
 There is also the option of voice-based communication between the vehicle and CIS operators.
 With the introduction of NextBus technology to provide real-time arrival information, the CIS has been updated to use a combination of GPS data and the previous dead reckoning (signpost-based) system.
-In the event that internally managed TTC communications are unavailable, the TRUMP unit operates on Bell Mobility's CDMA network to communicate with divisional operations and transit control.
+If internally managed TTC communications are unavailable, the TRUMP unit operates on Bell Mobility's CDMA network to communicate with divisional operations and transit control.